docker-archive/classicswarm/docs/discovery.md

 2. Create each node and join them to the cluster.

-    On each of your nodes, start the swarm agent.
-The <node_ip> doesn't have to be public (eg. 192.168.0.X) but the the swarm manager must be able to access it.
+    On each of your nodes, start the Swarm agent.
+The <node_ip> doesn't have to be public (e.g., 192.168.0.X) but the Swarm manager must be able to access it.

         $ swarm join --advertise=<node_ip:2375> token://<cluster_id>